 Note: Density controls are maximums only, the actual density achievable will be dependent upon site constraints and subsequent building design.

-The following formula will aid in the determination of the site density 60 hect persons are per site Area of land x 60 10,000 Number permissible a) The residential density is to be no greater than 50 persons per site hectare.
+The following formula will aid in the determination of the site density 60 persons per site hectare Area of land x 60 = 10,000 Number of persons permissible on a site.

 Residential units in Precinct 3